schufi73/schufi73/README.md

 - **Learn and Grow**: Access a wealth of resources to sharpen your skills and expand your knowledge base.

 #### 💡 Feedback and Contributions
 Your thoughts and contributions fuel the evolution of JarCloud.
 Got feedback or want to contribute?
 Fantastic!
-Reach out through our [Discord community]("https://discord.gg/7KwBKgyw") or contribute directly via GitHub.
-Every idea, big or small, is a step towards something groundbreaking.[GitHub](https://github.com)
+Reach out through our [Discord Comunity](https://discord.gg/7KwBKgyw) or contribute directly via GitHub.
+Every idea, big or small, is a step towards something groundbreaking.

 ### 🤝 Let's Connect!
 Thank you for stopping by.
 Your presence here is the beginning of an incredible collaboration.
 Let's make the Minecraft world a little more extraordinary, together.